 Muons can help scientists address these questions.
 They are heavy, ephemeral cousins of the electron, living for two millionths of a second before decaying.
 By producing and cleverly examining the interactions of these short-lived particles, scientists will be able to make sought-after precision measurements that will bring us much closer to addressing the universe's most pressing mysteries.

-The Mu2e experiment will search for the hypothesized conversion of muons into their lighter cousins, electrons.
+The Mu2e experiment, currently under construction, will search for the hypothesized conversion of muons into their lighter cousins, electrons.
 This type of transformation occurs in other types of particles, but it has yet to be discovered in this particle family.

-The Muon g-2 experiment will use Fermilab's powerful accelerators to explore the interactions of short-lived particles called muons.
+The Muon g-2 experiment uses Fermilab's powerful accelerators to explore the interactions of short-lived particles called muons.
 If the properties of these particles differ from theoretical predictions, it is a sign that other, undiscovered particles are at work.

 - Last modified